Step by Step Guide on How to Use a Motorized Tiller

 This seems to be the most obvious step, to begin with, but there are a lot many factors to take into consideration while unpacking the package in which the tiller comes.
 As many of you may already know, the handling of the product that you order from online websites is a concern, especially when it comes to machines.
 Therefore, it is important to check for any damages in the body of the tiller like bending of the parts, etc.

 There are a few brave explorers who simply skip this step, and decide to build the entire thing on their own.
 The problem in this journey of adventure is that, if at any point something goes wrong, then there is a chance you might not know how to proceed further.
 This is not the only case that is possible, because sometimes, users assemble the entire machine, but in the end, some parts remain.
 At this point, after the assembly of the machine is done, it would be quite hard to disassemble the entire structure again for adding one important piece.
 Therefore, it is quite essential to follow the instructions provided in the manual.
 Also, there are other documents that you must check along with the manual, i.e. warranty card, etc.

 Assembling the Tiller

-Now, after you are clear with the instructions, and know how to proceed further, you may start assembling the parts of the tiller.
-In most cases, the blade and the engine/motor compartment comes as a one single unit.
+Now, after you are clear with the instructions, and know-how to proceed further, you may start assembling the parts of the tiller.
+In most cases, the blade and the engine/motor compartment come as one single unit.
 The rest of the parts, such as the handle, power cord, wheels, etc. have to be attached by the user.
 During this step, different types of tillers call for different techniques.
-For example, the type of tillers which come with foldable handles are a bit more complicated than simple type of tillers.
+For example, the type of tillers that come with foldable handles are a bit more complicated than a simple type of tillers.
 These different types of tillers, and their reviews at TillerAdvisor.com, and many other such websites.